 The torque converter for your car, truck, van or SUV is a type of hydraulic coupling, or fluid coupling, that is used to transmit rotating mechanical power in an automatic transmission system.

-The torque converter is a type of hydraulic coupling, or fluid coupling, that is used to transmit rotating mechanical power in an automatic transmission.
 Generated by the engine, this rotating power is then transferred to a rotating driven load.
-However, without the torque converter’s key characteristic, none of this would be remotely possible: to multiply torque.
 Regular fluid coupling cannot multiply torque, but can match the rotational speed.
-Without torque, your vehicle would not be able to perform adequate work.
+Without torque, your vehicle would not be able to move.
 But what transfers torque in a compact from (torque density) to the output shaft are planetary gear sets.

 Napa Service Assistant

 You don’t have to be an expert to know that preventive maintenance is the best way to make sure your vehicle is running properly.
 Use our interactive vehicle tool to learn about the maintenance and services your NAPA AutoCare Center can provide.